The sample dataset below will be used for demonstration.

 End Sub

-Application.CutCopyMode = False: When we cut or copy something, it is stored to the clipboard and it can be pasted anywhere.
-We are setting this property to False to clear our clipboard.
+Application.CutCopyMode = False: When you cut or copy any text, it is stored to the clipboard which can be pasted anywhere.
+This property is set up to False to clear the clipboard.

 Read More: How to Split Excel Sheet into Multiple Sheets Based on Column Value

-• After that, enter the number of rows by which you want to split your data into multiple Excel sheets.
+- Enter the number of rows you want to split your data into multiple Excel sheets.

 Read More: How to Split Excel Sheet into Multiple Worksheets